Pack Leadership – Are You The Pack Leader ?

 Contact a professional trainer and get some help.
 Everybody benefits !!

-A pack leader has the respect of his pack members and this means he gets what he wants immediately.
+A pack leader has the respect of his pack members and this means his authority is never challenged.

 They get very frustrated when their dog sometimes obeys them and at other times he just wanders off into the distance.